marcelocf/janusgraph_tutorial/01-schema/README.md

     PropertyKey content = mgt.makePropertyKey(CONTENT).dataType(String.class).make();

     mgt.buildIndex(indexName(STATUS_UPDATE, CONTENT), Vertex.class).
-        addKey(content, Mapping.TEXT.asParameter()).
+        addKey(content, Mapping.TEXTSTRING.asParameter()).
         indexOnly(statusUpdate).
         buildMixedIndex(BACKING_INDEX);
   }
 ```

-One big difference, however, is that the `addKey` method also receives a mapping parameter of `TEXT`.
+One big difference, however, is that the `addKey` method also receives a mapping parameter of `TEXTSTRING`.
 This will tell our indexing backend to support full-text search.
 Useful for things like tracking hashtags and the sorts.

 ### Edges Schema